 This is a new form of Phishing that has taken the form of SMS Phishing, where you will receive a text message that looks like it is from your bank, which will ask you to phone a number to verify your identity, or for other personal information.

 This form of Phishing is where a social engineer will target a CEO or similar role in a business to get financial information or other business information.

 Spear phishing (similar to the Moby Dick story) is where a social engineer will target a specific person or business and try to gain information from them.

 All this information can lead to identity theft, which can cost both individuals and businesses a lot of information.
 It is also very difficult to reclaim the lost information or funds, since it appears the information was willingly given.

 Understanding the different forms of Phishing and Social Engineering is the first step to tackling this threat.
 Remember that even the smallest amount of information, such as a password to a user account, is enough to give hackers access to much more information (such as encrypted data and even encrypted networks).

 Recognising cyber threats and being able to protect your organisation from online attacks is now required in order to operate a sustainable business.
 If you would like to lean more, the ECT is running regular training workshops to support individuals and businesses to protect their data from potential threats.

 For more information on how to protect yourself and your organisation, please email [email protected]

-If you would like to consult with an Expert and discuss practical steps to keep your IT systems safe from cyber attacks, please visit https://theECT.org/cyber-security-essentials-for-businesses/ for more information on the upcoming training workshop on the 6th – 7th July.
+If you would like to consult with an Expert and discuss practical steps to keep your IT systems safe from cyber attacks, please visit https://theECT.org/cyber-security-essentials-for-businesses/ for more information on upcoming training workshops.